 The Presidents Council approved a proposal from the athletics administration to begin spring sports competition on or after March 1, 2021.
 Each spring sport will have the opportunity to engage in competition against non-league opponents in the spring sports prior to the start of conference games.
 All non-conference competition must end seven days prior to conference competition beginning.
 Once conference competition has begun, no non-conference competition will be allowed.
 The approved spring sport schedule will allow for one week of make-up games at the end of the conference schedule, as needed.
 Additionally, the Council approved that there will be no fans at any competition this spring with the exception of senior day games.

 Prospective Students and Visitors

-Email email@example.com (Undergraduate) or firstname.lastname@example.org (Graduate), or, if you are an undergraduate admitted student, use the form emailed to you and we will be in touch.
+Email email@example.com (Undergraduate) or firstname.lastname@example.org (Graduate), and we will put you in touch with a faculty member.
 You can also contact your counselor via marywood.edu/ContactAdmissions.